danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 </div>
 ```

 Now let's implement the `connect()` function in JavaScript.
-When Slack sends a GET to our Rails app, it will include a `code` parameter in the URL.
-We can extract this from the url using [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams), then use [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to send an HTTP POST to `/api/teams`:
+When Slack sends a GET to our Rails app, it will include a `code` parameter in the URL, which can be extracted with [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).
+Once the `code` is extracted, [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to send an HTTP POST to `/api/teams`:

 ```javascript
 import { Controller } from "@hotwired/stimulus"